shamu92/Aloha-project-01/README.md

 ## Summary:
-A webiste for a fictional clothing company.
+A website for a fictional clothing company.
 Created to demonstrate knowledge and further learn the technologies listed below.

 ## Technologies and Tools Used:
 * HTML5